Compare Car Insurance Rates

 If your current company is surcharging you for an incident that occurred more than three years ago, consider shopping around for a company with a shorter look-back period.

-State Farm only charges drivers with a prior accident 20% more than drivers with a clean record, while Mercury increases rates for drivers with an accident by 74%.
+Also, State Farm only charges drivers with an accident 20% more than drivers with a clean record, while Mercury increases rates for drivers with an accident by 74%.

 Company Average annual rate Rate increase with accident